Skip to content

 {"mode":"vacuum","compact":true} Full rebuild.
 Drops tombstoned fields, shrinks slot_size.
 Indexes preserved.

 {"mode":"vacuum","splits":N} Full rebuild with a new shard count.
 Re-hashes data; hash routing identity is preserved.
 Triggers a full reindex — see below.
+Also folds in the streams-mismatch check on the same rebuild, so you never need a second call.

 {"mode":"vacuum","compact":true,"splits":N} Both — compact schema and reshard in one pass.